1. Administration#

 $ univention-app restart ucsschool-kelvin-rest-api

-When configuring Kelvin in detail, remember that the password hashes for LDAP and Kerberos authentication are collectively transmitted in one JSON object to one target attribute.
+When configuring Kelvin in detail, the password hashes for LDAP and Kerberos authentication are collectively transmitted in one JSON object to one target attribute.
 This means it’s all or nothing: all hashes are synced, even if empty.
 You can’t select individual hashes.

-displayName
+for example displayName

-.
 If the sender sends more than the receiver is configured to process,

-you will end up with unexpected errors, e.g. 404
+you experience unexpected errors, for example 404

-in the log.
+in the log file.

-1.4.2.
+1.4.
 Configure sending system#

+1.4.1.
 UCS@school ID Connector HTTP API#

-school_authorities: configuration of school authorities
+for the configuration of school authoritieshttps://FQDN/ucsschool-id-connector/api/v1/school_to_authority_mapping/

 Swagger UI: